-Would you be surprised to find out that Caesar Salad is an Classic American dish?
+Are you surprised to find out that Caesar Salad is an American recipe?
 An Italian immigrant, Caesar Cardini, operated restaurants in San Diego and Tijuana came up with the recipe.
 It's said that on July 4th, 1924 the kitchen ran out of supplies, and he came up with this salad, which was tossed by the chef at the table.
 Soon it became popular in Hollywood, and found its way to New York, and the rest is history.

-Whenever I think of Caesar Salad, I definitely don't think of it as an American invention, but I suppose it's not food that Julius Caesar ate, maybe I'm over thinking it!
 I love real garlicky Caesar Salad dressings, even to dip potato wedges as a dipping sauce, so good!
 We also use it to add extra zing to your sandwiches or your burgers instead of mayo.
-There are lots of ways to eat Caesar Salad dressing.
+There are many ideas of how to use Caesar Salad dressing.

 Does Caesar Salad Dressing have raw eggs in it?

 Yes OR No!
 When making this Caesar Salad Dressing Recipe, usually I use raw eggs, even though there can be health concerns about using raw eggs.
 If you have concerns, then make coddled eggs which quickly cooks out any bacteria.